mitsuba-renderer/drjit/docs/unused/morton.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit

 Morton/Z-order indexing
 =======================

-Enoki provides efficient support for encoding and decoding of Morton/Z-order indices of arbitrary dimension.
+Dr.Jit provides efficient support for encoding and decoding of Morton/Z-order indices of arbitrary dimension.
 Both scalar indices and index vectors are supported.
 Z-order indexing can improve the locality accesses when two- or higher-dimensional data is arranged in memory.